 “We have come together to work on parts that we think, from a political standpoint, can be managed in the short term,” he said.
 “We're simply trying to ensure that, on a day-to-day basis, doctors feel comfortable providing evidence-based care for women with complications of pregnancy that, again, have nothing to do with elective abortion.”

 Kentucky’s current ban makes abortion illegal unless there’s a life-threatening health risk.
-That would remain the case if the legislature approves HB 414.
+That would remain the case if the legislature approves either House Bill 144 or House Bill 90, which have both been amended with identical language.

-The bill also says “lifesaving miscarriage management” is allowed during completed or “unavoidable” incomplete miscarriages, and it says doctors can remove an embryo or fetus after a miscarriage as long as fetal cardiac activity isn’t detected.
+The bills also say “lifesaving miscarriage management” is allowed during completed or “unavoidable” incomplete miscarriages, and they say doctors can remove an embryo or fetus after a miscarriage as long as fetal cardiac activity isn’t detected.

-Democratic Rep. Lisa Willner of Louisville said the bill appears written in a way that can be read as requiring doctors to wait, in certain circumstances, until women are more endangered, not less, before they can act.
+In the committee debate on HB 414, Democratic Rep. Lisa Willner of Louisville said the language appears written in a way that can be read as requiring doctors to wait, in certain circumstances, until women are more endangered, not less, before they can act.

 “I think the effort was to add clarity, but I think what it does is to codify that a woman has to suffer a lot … before the doctor is free and clear to treat that,” she said.